JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### 3. Making the Fetch

-There are four steps to conducting a data fetch using ReSift.
+Generally, there are four steps for conducting data fetch using ReSift.

 Step 1: [Create a Fetch Factory](#step-1-create-a-fetch-factory-for-genres) </br>
 Step 2: [Create the Fetch Instance](#step-2-create-the-fetch-instance)</br>
 Step 3: [Use the Fetch](#step-3-use-the-fetch)</br>
 Step 4: [Dispatch the Fetch](#step-4-dispatch-the-fetch)

-You can think of this process as stocking goods and retrieve goods with tokens.
+You can think of this process like item goods and retrieving goods with tokens.

-1. Creating a fetch factory is like setting up a factory with some stockings, while defining the tokens for each kind of stocking.
+1. Creating a fetch factory is like going through your inventory and defining the tokens for each kind of item you have in the inventory.
-2. Creating the fetch instance is like giving the factory an identifier for a token, the fetch factory then takes it and give you the matching token that you can use to continue making your request for stockings.
+2. Creating the fetch instance is like handing the inventory front desk an identifier for a token, the front desk takes that identifier and gives you the matching token that you can use to continue making your request for your items.

-Then, There are different assistants in the factory who can help you get the stockings with your token.
+Then, There are different assistants in the factory who can help you get the items with your token.
 Based on what you want, you can grab the corresponding assistants.
 For example,

-3. Using the fetch include two assistants, `useData` send you the stocking based on your token, and `useStatus` will give you the status of retrieving that stocking.
+3. Using the fetch is associated with two assistants, `useData` sends you the item based on your token, and `useStatus` gives you the status of retrieving that item.
-4. Dispatching the fetch is another assistant, it's like a messenger that sends your stocking request for you.
+4. Dispatching the fetch is another assistant, it’s like a messenger that sends your item request for you.

-There are other non-essential assistants you can pass this fetch token too, e.g. `<Guard fetch={getMovie} />` and `useError(getMovie)`.
+There are other non-essential assistants you can pass with this fetch token, for example `<Guard fetch={yourFetchInstance} />` and `useError(yourFetchInstance)`.

 ![GIF for fulfilling order](https://media.giphy.com/media/5JMQL3hcBcWc0/giphy.gif)

 #### Step 1: Create a Fetch Factory for Genres

-Let's create a `fetches` folder in the `/src` folder where we can put all our fetches in.
+Let’s make a `fetches` folder in the `/src` folder where we can put all our fetches in.
 Then add a file called `makeGetGenres.js`.
 It's our suggested convention to name the fetch factory ‘make + [the http method you're using] + [the thing to fetch for]’.

-We call it fetch factory because it's a place to define what the fetch should look like, we'll first import the `defineFetch` module from ReSift.
+We call it fetch factory because it’s place to define what the fetch should look like, it functions like a factory for the fetch.

+First, we need to import the `defineFetch` module from ReSift.

 ```js
 // /fetches/makeGetGenres.js
 import { defineFetch } from 'resift';
 ```

-And then use it to define the fetch.
+Then, we use it to define the fetch.

 ```js
 // /fetches/makeGetGenres.js